GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 pytest tests/doc_examples
 ```

 Once everything looks good, add/commit any pending changes then push and open a PR on GitHub.
-We typically enforce a set of design and style conventions, so please make sure you have familiarized yourself with the following sections and implemented them in your code, to avoid lengthy review cycles.
+With the above tools in place, we shift quality control left which helps avoid lengthy review cycles over style, and can instead focus on improving the bits that matter.

 ## Developer's handbook